 Poverty Is a Spiritual Issue

 Recently, I wrote a blog about visiting our brothers and sisters who reside in a city dump in the Philippines, while serving with Convoy of Hope.
-That place is where I began to discover that poverty is a spiritual issue.
-The poverty of soul is so much more prevalent than the physical poverty that my 5 senses beheld.
+This is where I began to discover that poverty is a spiritual issue.
+The poverty of soul is so much more prevalent than the physical poverty that my five senses behold.

 Here I continue from my journal:

-“The next day, we walked through the dump in groups of 4 or 5, with an interpreter, to visit the families of the children who are being fed in the feeding program.
+“The next day, we walked through the dump in groups of four or five, with an interpreter, to visit the families of the children who are being fed in the feeding program.

 We were telling them of Jesus’ immense love for them, praying for them, encouraging them to come to church, etc. This was particularly difficult to see.
 My mind was and is still reeling with the living conditions.
 They have built walls and floors out of anything possible; the trash trucks dump the garbage right there, so they go through it and use some of the stuff.
 It is so primitive.